 Heather T. Sprague

-Heather joined the litigation department in 2011.
-She has experience litigating an array of complex commercial disputes in both state and federal court, including matters involving breach of contract, breach of fiduciary duty, financial fraud, insider trading, class action defense and numerous common law issues.
-Heather is responsible for conducting all aspects of trial preparation and discovery, drafting motions and briefs, interviewing witnesses, and counseling clients on litigation and regulatory risks before active issues arise.
-She also maintains an active pro bono practice.
+As a litigator, Heather has experience in an array of complex commercial disputes at the trial and appellate level in both state and federal court, including matters involving breach of contract, breach of fiduciary duty, financial fraud, insider trading, class action defense and numerous common law issues.
+Heather is responsible for managing all aspects of trial preparation and discovery, drafting motions and briefs, interviewing and deposing witnesses, and counseling clients on litigation and regulatory risks before active issues arise.

-- Currently representing investors and trustees in multiple residential mortgage-backed securities repurchase actions in state trial and appellate courts.
+- Currently representing trustees in multiple residential mortgage-backed securities repurchase actions, based on breaches of representations and warranties, in New York state trial and appellate courts.

-- Part of a trial team that represented the official committee of unsecured creditors of a multibillion-dollar oil and gas exploration and production company that filed for relief under Chapter 11 of the United States Bankruptcy Code in multiparty litigation before the bankruptcy court, responsible for all aspects of expert preparation and related arguments.
+- Responsible for all aspects of expert preparation and related arguments on a trial team that represented the official committee of unsecured creditors of a multibillion-dollar oil and gas exploration and production company that filed for relief under Chapter 11 of the United States Bankruptcy Code in multiparty litigation before the United States Bankruptcy Court for the Southern District of New York.

 - Represented publicly traded company in federal securities litigation involving claims of insider trading, fraud, and accounting misconduct allegedly caused by improper recognition of revenue for software products and support services.